HartlandRobotics/ArduinoIntroduction/_posts/2017-06-13-maze-arduino-breadboard.md

     * Note that one side of the circuit board has numbers (8, 9, 10, etc.)
     * These should line up with the exact same number on the arduino.
     * Similarly, the labels on the other side of the circuit board should match the arduino.
+    * Please ask a mentor to verify the circuit board placement

 ![AttachBreadboard]({{site.baseurl}}/assets/mazerunner/attach_circuitboard.jpg)